A conversation with shop owner Nico Gallegos

 Can I drop in and just try archery or get a lesson?

 Unfortunately no. Archery is not like bowling, miniature golf, etc. It is shooting a dangerous weapon.
-My Saturday morning “Explore Archery” beginner lessons are very thorough and fun – read my 5 Star Yelp Reviews and Groupon reviews; my lessons are so popular that they fill up 2-4 weeks in advance.
+My Saturday morning “Explore Archery” beginner lessons are very thorough and fun – read my 5 Star Yelp Reviews; my lessons are so popular that they fill up 2-4 weeks in advance.
 It takes 20-30 minutes of focused, highly supervised instruction to properly teach someone how to shoot safely and with good form (to prevent injury) – I simply cannot do that during normal business hours (Saturday morning lessons take place before the shop opens to the public).
 If Saturday mornings don’t fit your schedule, there are coaches who offer “semi-private” lessons during normal business hours – click HERE to contact one of them.

 Why are you an Adults Only facility?